-Recently, I had a new patient visit my office with a presenting problem of migraine headaches.
+Migraine symptoms can be extremely painful.
 If you have never had one, you are lucky.
-Migraine symptoms consist of debilitating head pain and other signs including nausea, vomiting, and sensitivity to sounds and light.
+Migraine symptoms consist of debilitating head pain, nausea, vomiting, and sensitivity to sounds and light.
 In extreme cases, one can feel weakness on one side of the body that can last minutes to days.
 Some people never get head pain; rather they have problems with vision such as an aura around everything (ocular migraine symptom), stomach pain (abdominal migraine), or some other unexplained phenomenon.
 An article in the Sunday NY Times provides a bit of a first person account of migraines.
 Natural migraine treatment requires us to know the cause.
 I have identified at least 9 different causes of migraines.
 Likely there are more than the nine.
 Let’s explore the causes of the migraines and possible treatments such as LENS Neurofeedback.

 Before we jump into the categories of migraines, I just want to give a brief overview of the scope of the problem.
 Estimates vary between 10-20% of the US population suffers from migraine symptoms.
 It costs consumers approximately $12.7 billion a year in medical costs plus another $12 billion in missed workdays.
 People who suffer from migraine headaches make less money than people who don’t.
 Not only that, people who get migraines are at a greater risk of heart attack and stroke.